I'm a multidisciplinary creative that gives credit for my skills to the experiences I've had outside of my work.

 When I was 11, I started delivering newspapers, two years before I legally could.
 I did it under my next-door neighbor’s name (Thanks Rob!).
 He didn’t even earn commission for that.
 That's when I learned that you sometimes have to fake it to make it.

 At 14 I started downloading songs from Napster, created playlists, burned CD’s, designed and printed my own album covers, and distributed them in my high school.
-That's when I learned that design goes a long way.
+That's when I learned that good design goes a long way.

 At 17, all businesses were getting connected to the world wide web.
 I learned how to certify LAN cables, and installed them at a Pharmaceutical company.
 That's when I learned the importance of staying on top of technology and innovation.